-In preparing the financial statements, management is responsible for assessing the Extended Health Care Plan's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Extended Health Care Plan or to cease operations, or has no realistic alternative but to do so.
+In preparing the financial statements, management is responsible for assessing Extended Health Care Plan for Retired Employees' ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Extended Health Care Plan for Retired Employees or to cease operations, or has no realistic alternative but to do so.

-Those charged with governance are responsible for overseeing the Extended Health Care Plan's financial reporting process.
+Those charged with governance are responsible for overseeing the Extended Health Care Plan for Retired Employees' financial reporting process.